-Prevention and early recognition of child sexual abuse – Eileen Vizard, Joan van Niekerk, & Arnon Bentovim (1/3)
+Prevention and Early Recognition of Child Sexual Abuse – Presented by Eileen Vizard, Joan van Niekerk, & Arnon Bentovim

-This course is presented by Dr Martin Finkel, Professor of Paediatrics and an international authority in the area of the treatment of sexually abused children.
-You will learn how you as a doctor can deal professionally with children who have possibly been sexually abused.
-You will learn what you should watch out for in the anamnesis (preliminary case history) that you take during the medical examination.
-Martin Finkel explains how you can take this anamnesis in such a way that this results in a great deal of information and is also supportive and therapeutic for children.
-The course includes an extensive catalogue with additional information about sexual abuse of children and about taking the anamnesis of children who have possibly been sexually abused.
+Dr. Martin Finkel, Professor of Paediatrics and an international authority in the area of the treatment of sexually abused children, will show how you as a doctor can deal professionally with children who have possibly been sexually abused.
+You will learn how to take an anamnesis (preliminary case history) during a medical examination that results in a great deal of information and is also supportive and therapeutic for children.
+The course includes an extensive catalogue with additional information about the sexual abuse of children and taking the anamnesis of children in these cases.
 This course lasts approximately 20 minutes.

-This course is presented by Jenny Gray, MSc, OBE, and social worker and President of ISPCAN.
-She tells about the importance of working in multidisciplinary teams when professionals suspect that a child has been abused or ill-treated.
-You will learn how the rights of the child can be of support in this, the best way of composing such teams and which important preconditions play a role in this.
-The course includes a catalogue with additional information about working in a multidisciplinary team.
-This course lasts approximately 20 minutes.
+Jenny Gray, MSc, OBE, and social worker and former president of ISPCAN, describes the importance of working in multidisciplinary teams when professionals suspect that a child has been abused or ill-treated.
+You will explain how the rights of the child can be of support, the best way of composing such teams, and which important preconditions play a role.
+The course includes a catalogue with additional information about working in a multidisciplinary team and lasts approximately 20 minutes.

-No, that is not necessary.
-It is possible to stop in between and to continue again later.
+No, you can stop and continue later.
 A record of your progress will be saved and stored.
-However, the webinars do start again each time from the beginning, but you can fast forward via the player to where you left off.
-When the course restarts, you will get the message “Would you like to resume where you left off?”
-Note: if you click No to this, you will have to follow the course again from the beginning.
+However, the courses/lectures start again each time from the beginning.
+You can fast forward via the player to where you left off or click “Yes” when the course restarts and you see the message, “Would you like to resume where you left off?”

-No, after completion you do not receive a certificate or proof of participation.
+No, a certificate or proof of participation is not offered.